openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Discussion Component**

   Discussion topics that course staff add directly to units.
-For example, a Video component can be followed by a Discussion component so that students can discuss the video content without having to leave the page.
+For example, a video component can be followed by a discussion component so that students can discuss the video content without having to leave the page.
 When you add a discussion component to a unit, you create a content-specific discussion topic.